-would be released and that it would be in a condition permitting subsequent survival Default score for retained species (Principle 1 or Principle 2).
-Geographic Stock is distributed Stock is distributed Stock is distributed concentration in > 50% of its total in 25% to 50% of its in <25% of its total range total range range Schooling/ Behavioural Behavioural Behavioural Aggregation and responses decrease responses do not responses increase other benavioural the catchability of substantially affect the catchability of responses the gear the catchability of the gear (i.e. the gear hyperstability of CPUE with schooling behaviour)
+b.
+Individuals < size at maturity can escape or avoid gear. b.
+Individuals < half the size at maturity can escape or avoid gear. b.
+Individuals < half the size at maturity are retained by gear.
+Post-capture mortality (PCM): The chance that, if captured, a species would be released and that it would be in a condition permitting subsequent survival Evidence of majority released post-capture and survival. released post-capture and survival.
+Retained species or majority dead when released.
+Default score for retained species (Principle 1 or Principle 2).
+Geographic concentration Stock is distributed in > 50% of its total range Stock is distributed in 25% to 50% of its total range Stock is distributed in <25% of its total range Schooling / Aggregation and other behavioural responses Behavioural responses decrease the catchability of the gear Behavioural responses do not substantially affect the catchability of the gear Behavioural responses increase the catchability of the gear (i.e. hyperstability of CPUE with schooling behaviour)